richardagalvez/jekyll-now/_posts/2016-10-19-Research-Update: 2.md

 STEM-discipline scientists to become aware of the possible opportunities that exist in private enterprise.
 Interestingly, most scientists in academia don't really know the first thing about taking an idea and commercializing it.
 They believe these are things that one does if you step away from their *bench* science (physicists don't usually use the bench terminology but I find many other disciplines do).

 If the proper infrastructure was in place for STEM scientists to be able to take their random ideas, algorithms, hardware designs, what have you, to market easily, we may be staring at a completely different economy right now.
-This is why I believe in the education of those involved in research in STEM fields to realize that they can
-*do both* academic research and also let their technology and ideas positively impact society.
-Anyway, this is my main premise in my application to the AAAS Policy Fellowship-- I hope to bring these ideas to life, let's see how that goes.
+This is why I believe in the education of those involved in research in STEM fields to realize that they can *do both* academic research and also let their technology and ideas positively impact society.

 Some interesting quotes that were said by the panel today: